triflicacid/triflic-script/README.md

 This functions is used to import scripts into the current runspace. `file` may be any valid file.

 If in format `<file>`, the full path to the imported file is resolves as follows: `currentWorkingDirectory + "imports/" + file + ".js"` where
-- `currentWorkingDirectory` is the path of the directory in which `cli.js` lies
+- `currentWorkingDirectory` is the path of the directory in which `cli.js` lies.
+Note that this is always static to `cli.js`, not to the current executing file.
 - `"imports/"` is a standard directory where all core JavaScript import files are kept
 - `file` is the argument to the function
 Essentially, any file in `<>` are built-in JavaScript import files